PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 (ii) the date on which they were refused admission to the refuge; and

-(u) evidence which demonstrates that a prospective party has been, or is at risk of being, the victim of domestic violence by another prospective party in the form of abuse which relates to financial matters.
+(u) evidence which demonstrates that a prospective party has been, or is at risk of being, the victim of domestic abuse by another prospective party in the form of abuse which relates to financial matters.

 MIAM exemption – Bankruptcy